seattlelinux/gslug/source/mailinglists.md

 ---
 layout: page
-title: Contact
+title: Mailing Lists
-permalink: /contact/
+permalink: /mailinglists/
 ---

-# Mailing Lists
 These are various GSLUG mailing lists used for GSLUG announcements, general discussion, and organization.
 In addition to the lists, real-time communication takes place on Internet Relay Chat (IRC).

 If you have any problems subscribing or un-subscribing from these lists, please notify Bri Hatch at <mailto:bri@ifokr.org>.